 The EEC site is located to the southeast of the mining area and contains riparian vegetation surrounding a permanent inundated area and creek.
 The site is dissected by multiple tracks and an electrical easement.
-Plate 7 displays vegetation within the EEC site.
+Plate 8 displays vegetation within the EEC site.

-Plate 8: Looking south into the EEC Site
+Plate 8 Looking south into the EEC Site

-A total of 29 flora species were recorded at the EEC site including 28 native and one exotic flora species.
-Based on the floristic structure and diversity of vegetation within the EEC site, the vegetation community is delineated as MU 43 Wyong Paperbark Swamp Forest under LHCCREMS (NPWS 2000) which corresponds to the TSC Act listed EEC Swamp Sclerophyll Forest on Coastal Floodplains of the NSW North Coast, Sydney Basin and South East Corner Bioregions.
+A total of 39 flora species were recorded at the EEC site with only one exotic flora species.
+This is compared to 29 species recorded in 2016 and 30 recorded in 2015.
+Based on the floristic structure and diversity of vegetation within the EEC site, the vegetation community is delineated as MU 43 Wyong Paperbark Swamp Forest under LHCCREMS (NPWS 2000) which corresponds to the BC Act listed EEC Swamp Sclerophyll Forest on Coastal Floodplains of the NSW North Coast, Sydney Basin and South East Corner Bioregions.

-During the 2015 surveys a total of 21 bird species were recorded, resulting in the highest diversity of all surveyed sites.
-Recorded species were limited to locally common bird species including the Silvereye (Zosterops lateralis), Sulphur-crested Cockatoo (Cacatua galerita) and Superb Fairy-wren (Malurus cyaneus).
-No threatened species listed under the TSC Act or EPBC Act were recorded during surveys.
+During the 2017 surveys a total of 10 bird species were recorded compared to 21 in 2016 and 19 in 2015.
+Recorded species were limited to locally common bird species including the Eastern rosella (Platycercus eximius) and Superb Fairy-wren (Malurus cyaneus).
+No threatened species listed under the BC Act or EPBC Act were recorded during surveys.
 A list of all recorded bird species is provided in Appendix 1.